ViveTheModder/custom-backup-tool/README.md

 A program in Java that makes backups (for all OS's) and schedules them (only on Windows atm).

 # Usage/Breakdown
-For the program to work, it needs an input directory and an output directory, which it takes from ``dirs.txt``, stored in the ``config`` folder.
+For the program to work, it needs at least one input directory and only one output directory, which it takes from ``dirs.txt``, stored in the ``config`` folder.

-So yes, the program can only back up one folder (and its files & subfolders), although support to back up multiple folders can be added in the future.
+So yes, the program can back up multiple folders (and their files & subfolders), as well as exclude other folders (specified as blacklisted directories).

+It can also exclude (for Windows only) hidden files and/or operating system files.

 To schedule the backup procedure, again, **on Windows**, just run ``scheduler.jar`` and you will be greeted with this interface: